maximelenormand/AHIA/README.md

 ## Interactive web application

 This repository contains all the material (R scripts, Rdata and WWW data folder) needed to run [the app](https://maximelenormand.shinyapps.io/AHIA/).
-If you want more details about the app feel free to visit [this post](http://www.maximelenormand.com/Blog/shiny).

 ## Citation